scramjetorg/transform-hub/README.md

 If none of the above commands is found, please proceed with the installation.

-It is recommend to use a Node version manager like [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to install Node.js and npm.
-To install or update nvm, you should run the install script, to do that use the following cURL command in your console:
+It is recommended to use a Node version manager like [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to install Node.js and npm.
+Do it by running the install script using the following cURL command presented below in your console.
+Make sure you replace v0.39.2 with the latest version of nvm.

         curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.2/install.sh | bash